What is the IRB?

 Completing the certification should take about three hours.
 Once completed, a certificate is provided.
 It must be included with your submission to the IRB.
 Please note that each member of the research team as well as the faculty advisor must submit certification that includes name and date the course was completed.
 The same certificate can be used for three years.
 If certified through a training program other than CITI, contact the IRB Administrator at firstname.lastname@example.org to ensure it can be substituted for the recommended CITI training.

 When do I need to submit my research to the IRB for approval?

-All forms and attachments must be submitted to firstname.lastname@example.org two weeks prior to the IRB's monthly meeting.
-Any submissions that are not fully completed by the given due dates will not be considered at the next meeting.
+The Research Request Review Application to CFLOW, along with all documents and forms can be submitted at any time, however, the submission to CFLOW should take place two weeks prior to the IRB's monthly meeting in order to allow time for review by all committee members.
+Any submissions that are not fully completed by the given due dates may not be considered at the next meeting.

 When should I expect to know if my research was approved?

 For full research review requests notification of the IRBs decision should be provided through email within two weeks after the IRB meeting.
 For exempt and expedited research review requests, a decision may be reached sooner.

 Once my research is approved, am I done with the IRB?